tankerwng/handbook/benefits/commission.md

 ## Eligibility

-Eligible full-time employees can take advantage of this benefit upon starting with thoughtbot.
-Apprentices are also eligible for this benefit.
+All employees can take advantage of this benefit upon starting with thoughtbot.
 Commission is no longer paid to you when your employment with the company ends.

 ## Adjustments